dib1000/APCSFinalProject/README.md

 06/03/2021: Fixed the addition of points.
 Each pellet is worth 10 points and it doesn't
 overadd for pellets that have been eaten already.

+06/03/2021: Instead of displaying the number of lives, the number of lives is represented by pacmans (yellow circles for now).
+I also removed the yellow old pacmans at the bottom since we moved lives to the top of the screen.